 On target for their countries

 2015 – Ex-red Carl Medjani scored while captaining Algeria in their 7-0 trouncing of Tanzania in a World Cup qualifier in Blida.
 On the same day, Jonjo Shelvey won his last cap as a Swansea City player as Roy Hodgson’s England beat France 2-0 in a friendly at Wembley.
-Nathaniel Clyne, Adam Lallana, Harry Wilson, future red Alisson Becker and ex-reds Daniel Agger, Sebastián Coates, Javier Mascherano and Raheem Sterling were all also in international action that day.
+Nathaniel Clyne, Adam Lallana, Harry Wilson, future reds Alisson Becker and Xherdan Shaqiri, and ex-reds Daniel Agger, Sebastián Coates, Javier Mascherano and Raheem Sterling were all also in international action that day.

 1993 - Robbie Fowler was on target for England Under-21’s in their 4-0 European Championships qualifying win in San Marino.
 Future reds Academy coach Mike Sheron won his sixteenth and final cap at this level.
 On the same day, ex-red Dean Saunders netted for Wales as they were beaten 2-1 by Romania in a World Cup qualifier in Cardiff.
 Ian Rush partnered him up front.
 Meanwhile, future red Paul Ince bagged a brace, his only goals for England, as they thumped San Marino 7-1 in Bologna, although results elsewhere led England to miss out on the Finals in America.

 1992 - Fowler also scored on his debut for the Under-18’s as they beat Switzerland 7-2 at Vale Park, with Steve McManaman and Mike Sheron featuring for the Under-21’s.